-- demonstrate an understanding of the different meanings attached to the concept of care, and of changing patterns in the need for care across the life course
+- Exhibit a critical understanding of the different meanings attached to the concept of care and of changing patterns in the need for care across the life course.

-- discuss some of the characteristics of care in intimate interpersonal relationships and in contexts involving the provision of care to strangers
+- Analyse the characteristics of care in intimate interpersonal relationships, as well as in contexts in which professional relationships require the provision of care to strangers.

-- analyse and respond to policy documents with the planning, provision, regulation and funding of human services
+- Work with a range of policy documents concerned with the planning, provision, regulation, and funding of human services.

 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent: